History of Negeri Sembilan FC: 20s (1923–1929)

 The club was established in 1923, according to a passage in the football history books of Malaysia based on an interview with Austin Senevirathe, who was 93 years old when interviewed.
 He stated that the Malaya Cup match between Negeri Sembilan and Singapore took place in that particular year.
+The book provides only an approximate year of establishment without specifying the exact date.

+However, according to football historian Muhammad Fitrie in his dissertation, the Negeri Sembilan Football Association, NSFA, was officially established on 6 May 1926.
+The precise date of its formation was documented in The Straits Times.
+This finding contributes to a more accurate reconstruction of Negeri Sembilan’s football history.

 In 1926 the Football Associations of Negeri Sembilan, Perak, Selangor, Malacca and the Singapore Amateur Football Association, came together to form the Malayan Football Association (MFA), to field a Malayan team against an Australia side that visited Singapore that year.

 In 1927 PBNS started organising league matches.
 Among the trophies that were up for grabs at that time were the Annex Shield, the British Resident's Cup, and the Hose Cup.
 The earliest football clubs that existed and competed in the league were Negri Sembilan Chinese "A," Negri Sembilan Club, Port Dickson Recreation Club, Sungei Ujong Club, Negri Sembilan Chinese "B," and St. Paul's Old Boys Association.